Alice Johnson (A Nightmare on Elm Street): Literature

-Alice is the one of the main protagonists of Innovation Publishing's 1991 Nightmares on Elm Street comics.
+Alice is one of the main protagonists of Innovation Publishing's 1991 Nightmares on Elm Street comics.
 In this comic book series, Alice returns to Springwood following the death of her father and is forced to face Freddy after he again tries to use Jacob to kill for him.
 In the end, Neil Gordon gives up his body so that he can join Nancy Thompson in the "Beautiful Dream."
 Dan's spirit occupies Neil's body, and he is reunited with Alice and Jacob.

 She also appears in Freddy vs. Jason vs. Ash: Nightmare Warriors where a vision of Freddy causes her to meet with other Freddy and Jason survivors.
 As with The Dream Child, Alice and Jacob are partly linked regarding the "Dream Master" abilities.
 For instance, a sleeping Jacob has the ability to call an awake Alice.
 In turn, Alice can physically enter Jacob's dream and wake up in the place that he fell asleep.
 Alice's dream powers come at a cost, as she has been suffering from a terminal illness.
 She later sacrifices herself to pass her full powers onto Jacob.

 In the anthology book The Nightmares on Elm Street: Freddy Krueger's Seven Sweetest Dreams (1991), Alice appears in Philip Nutman's short story "Dead Highway, Lost Roads".
 Years after the events of Dream Child, Alice is now married to a real estate developer named Steve Segel.
 Although they've settled into a normal domestic routine, there's still cracks in their marriage — Alice is secretive about her Dream Master abilities and Steve feels like he's competing with his wife's late high school sweetheart Dan Jordan.
 Alice cannot shake her frightful encounters with Freddy, and she even insists (much to Steve's chagrin) on living near a shopping mall complex that has been built over 1428 Elm Street to secretly keep watch.
 While driving to visit her father Dennis at a rehabilitation clinic, Alice is involved in a major car pileup.
 Freddy manipulates the lucid dream abilities of serial killer Karl Stolenberg (who was involved in the accident while en route to his execution) in order to ensnare Alice in the "dead highway".
 Alice searches for a means of escape while Freddy prepares an "Alice in Wonderland" tableau in anticipation of their reunion.
 Six-year-old Jacob—who is staying in Wisconsin with Yvonne—enters the dreamworld upon sensing Alice's peril, and enlists the aid of Karl and anthropomorphic armadillo Joe Bob to find his mother.
 Near the conclusion, a deranged Karl attacks Alice, but is returned to his senses by Jacob through physical force.
 Alice and Karl cooperate to defeat Freddy, though Karl perishes in the battle.
 With Freddy defeated, Alice and Jacob return to the waking world.